empathic-ai/altimit/README.md

 In Altimit, every interaction boils down to <b>data and data changes</b>.
 This grounds Altimit's design—enabling it to be maximally compatible with conventional frameworks and protocols.

-Developers shouldn't have to think about using Altimit—they should be able to just plug into their toolchain to access the Metaverse.

 ## Open Source

 <i>The logical symbol ∀ is used to represent universal quantification in predicate logic, where it is typically read as "for all".</i>